-- A. When an employee is injured or has an illness and their injury or illness prevents the employee from coming to work, once it is determined to be job-related as provided by SOP HR 04.13 INJURY AND ILLNESS TREATMENT, WORKERS' COMPENSATION REPORTING AND INTERNAL AND EXTERNAL NOTIFICATIONPart 2 of the Personnel and Salary Resolution, the employee shall be placed on Workers' Compensation Leave.
-If the question of industrial causation has not yet been made and all accrued leave has been applied to the absence, the employee shall be placed on Official Leave until a final determination is made. - B. Workers' Compensation Leave shall continue until the employee: - 1.
-Is determined to be physically able to return to work which the Authority may require be determined by an Authority-designated physician; or - 2.
-Is determined to be physically able to return to work with medical restrictions which the Authority may require be determined by an Authority-designated physician, that the Authority can accommodateaccept;
+- A. When an employee is injured or has an illness and their injury or illness prevents the employee from coming to work, once it is determined to be job-related as provided by SOP HR 04.13 INJURY AND ILLNESS TREATMENT, WORKERS' COMPENSATION REPORTING AND INTERNAL AND EXTERNAL NOTIFICATION the employee shall be placed on Workers' Compensation Leave.
+If the question of industrial causation has not yet been made and all accrued leave has been applied to the absence, the employee shall be placed on Official Leave until a final determination is made. - B. Workers' Compensation Leave shall continue until the employee:

-- 3. or Aaccepts employment outside the Authority; or - 4.
+- 1. Is determined to be physically able to return to work which the Authority may require be determined by an Authority-designated physician; or - 2.
+Is determined to be physically able to return to work with medical restrictions which the Authority may require be determined by an Authority-designated physician, that the Authority can accommodate; - 3.
+Accepts employment outside the Authority; or - 4.
 Accepts employment in another Authority position; or - 5.
 Has retired from the Authority; or - 6.
 Is terminated from the Authority.